bugbiteme/hello-spring/README.md

 - Build Image: to build a container image ("hello") from the JAR archive using OpenShift S2I
 - Deploy: to deploy the "hello" container image in the current project

-The next steps will deploy the Jenkinsfile to the CI/CD configuration for this project:
+The next steps will deploy the Jenkinsfile to the build and deploy pipeline configuration for this project:

-After Jenkins is deployed and is running (verify in web console), create a deployment pipeline by running the following command within the hello-spring folder:
+After Jenkins is deployed and is running (verify in web console), create a deployment pipeline by running the following command within the hello-pipeline folder:

 oc new-app . --name=hello-pipeline --strategy=pipeline